chenqiao0716/clientinfo.js/README.md

 =============

 A tiny script that returns all kinds of relevant data about the client device.
+The goal is to add any type of information that can be useful when developing a client-centered website.
+This means that in addition to numerical data like the OS and browser version, things like the part of the day and devicetype are also available.

 Returns an array like this: